 This is a simple and easy way to set out your company culture and define what’s expected of your employees.
 It can be used as a basis for your HR strategy and becomes extremely useful as your business hires more staff.
 Read our guidance on what to include or even consider an alternative ‘culture book’.
 If you need advice on how to compile a handbook, get in touch.

 It can be easy to bury your head and avoid difficult or awkward conversations with staff, but these situations almost always escalate.
 It’s better to tackle issues head-on which will also help you in future scenarios.
 We’ve got a free eBook with HR advice for small businesses on having those awkward conversations.

-Seek HR advice
+Seek HR advice for your small business

-Our biggest piece of HR advice for small businesses is always to seek advice if you have an HR issue and are unsure of what action to take.
+Our biggest piece of HR advice for small businesses is always to seek help if you have an HR issue and are unsure of what action to take.
 Many HR consultancies like ours offer free employment advice (we offer 15 mins of free HR advice for small businesses).
 This gives you an idea of whether this is something you could deal with in-house or if you need HR help from an outsourced hr company.

 As your business expands, and you take on more people, HR will soon become too big a job to handle as the business owner.
 It’s also not something an office manager should handle.
 If you’re not in a position to take on an in-house HR manager then outsourcing your HR is a great alternative.
 Many HR consultancies offer packages based on the size/needs of your business.
 For example, our Plan A starts at 2 hours at a rate of £196 per month.
 You can download our eBook ‘how to outsource your HR’ or read our guide to outsourcing HR.